VForWaTer/documentation/source/developer/wps.rst

 .. note::

-  At this point the two json files essentially contain the same information, but as the ``vtimeseries`` might be further processed.
+  At this point the two ``.json`` files essentially contain the same information, but as the ``vtimeseries`` might be further processed.